SourceGlobalCDN/Wordfence/readme.md

-# AH-dark/WordPress-Wordfence
+# AH-SourceStorage/WordPress-Wordfence

 This Git repository stores WordPress plugins: Wordfence

 AHdark has made some changes to it, which may affect its work, but it will improve the user experience.

 - Change the Google reCaptcha calling domain to recaptcha.net
-- Set some static files to load using JsDelivr CDN.
+- Set some static files to load using [Source Storage](https://ahdark.com/source-storage) CDN.

 # Original Readme